codemonkey1972/megs/README.md

 - Tracking all 3 Current attribute fields (Foundry forces you to a max of 2; there's a module called [Bar Brawl](https://foundryvtt.com/packages/barbrawl) that can be installed as a workaround until then)

-Also, Foundry will probably release version 12 somewhere around here, so upgrading MEGS to work for that will probably be put in this release.
+Also, Foundry has released version 12, so upgrading MEGS to work for that will probably be put in this release.

 Then... **version 1.0.0**, probably around November 2024.
 Incorporating any feedback I've gotten and:
 - Active Effects (basically automating the effects of powers, gadgets, etc. when placed in a character's inventory)